benjie/.dev/rfcs/DeferStream.md

 With incremental delivery, where multiple responses are delivered in one request, client code could re-render its UI multiple times in a short period of time.
 This could degrade performance of the application, negating the performance gains from using `@defer` or `@stream`.
 There are a few approaches that could be taken to mitigate this.
 Each of these approaches are orthogonal to one another, i.e. the working group could decide that more than one of these should be included in the spec or be labeled as best practices.

-These solutions require the GraphQL client to efficiently process multiple responses at the same time.
+These solutions require​ the GraphQL client to efficiently process multiple responses at the same time.
 (Relay support added here: https://github.com/facebook/relay/commit/b4c92a23ae061943ea7a2ddb5e2f7686d3af8c0e)

 1. __Client relies on transport to receive multiple responses.__ If the incremental responses are being sent over HTTP connection with chunked encoding, the client may receive multiple responses in a single read of HTTP stream and process them at the same time.
 This is only likely to happen when the responses are small and sent very close together.
 This would not work for all possible transport types, e.g. web sockets where each frame is received separately.